ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 estimates 13
 volume
 ```
-Quaoting [3], this configuration means that *this will cause lrs to perform 13 random probes from each node of the tree at depth 13*.
+Quoting [3], this configuration means that *this will cause lrs to perform 13 random probes from each node of the tree at depth 13*.

 The above `Estimation` procedure may take several weeks.
 For more discusstions of this result, please see [9], which is the extended version of [1].